sony-mathew/sony-mathew.github.io/site/posts/the-path-to-openai-a-history-of-ai-models-and-innovation.md

 #### Major Research Labs

-##### Google Brain (2011-Present)
-Born as a side project, Google Brain revolutionized AI development through TensorFlow, Word2Vec, and the Transformer architecture.
+- Google Brain (2011-Present): Born as a side project, Google Brain revolutionized AI development through TensorFlow, Word2Vec, and the Transformer architecture.
 Their work on neural networks and machine translation shaped modern AI applications in search, email, and speech synthesis.

-##### IBM Research AI
-With a six-decade legacy in AI, IBM progressed from Deep Blue's chess victory to Watson's Jeopardy! triumph.
+- IBM Research AI: With a six-decade legacy in AI, IBM progressed from Deep Blue's chess victory to Watson's Jeopardy! triumph.
 Their focus on trusted AI, neural-symbolic computing, and quantum machine learning continues to influence enterprise AI solutions.

-##### DeepMind
-Acquired by Google in 2014, DeepMind achieved landmark successes with AlphaGo, AlphaFold, and AlphaCode.
+- DeepMind: Acquired by Google in 2014, DeepMind achieved landmark successes with AlphaGo, AlphaFold, and AlphaCode.
 Their reinforcement learning approach and focus on fundamental scientific challenges set new benchmarks in AI capability.

-##### Facebook AI Research (FAIR)
-Founded by Yann LeCun in 2013, FAIR's commitment to open source led to PyTorch, FastText, and SEER.
+- Facebook AI Research (FAIR): Founded by Yann LeCun in 2013, FAIR's commitment to open source led to PyTorch, FastText, and SEER.
 Their research culture emphasizes fundamental breakthroughs and academic collaboration.

-##### Microsoft Research AI
-Microsoft's global AI research network pioneered natural language processing and computer vision, notably collaborating with OpenAI on GPT-3 and developing Project Brainwave for deep learning acceleration.
+- Microsoft Research AI: Microsoft's global AI research network pioneered natural language processing and computer vision, notably collaborating with OpenAI on GPT-3 and developing Project Brainwave for deep learning acceleration.

 #### Emerging Labs
 - Allen Institute for AI: Pioneering scientific reasoning and academic search through Semantic Scholar